pedroanisio/hello_world_project/docs/architecture.md

 2025-02-09

 ## Overview
-This document describes the system architecture of the Hello World Project, including its components, interactions, and design decisions.
+This document describes the system architecture of the {{ project_name }} Project, including its components, interactions, and design decisions.

 ## Table of Contents
 1. [System Overview](#system-overview)